 Compressed Value Underpainting

-Below are a couple of completed under paintings executed in “en camaïeu”.
+Below is an under paintings executed in “en camaïeu”.
 The phrase “en camaïeu” basically differs from “grisaille” or grey monochrome painting by the addition of a single color.
 Think of “Grisaille” as being mainly concerned with value (lights and darks), where “camaïeu” painting involves the third element of temperature.
 The colors I most often use for this sort of underpainting are Raw Sienna, Raw Umber, and White.
 They dry rapidly and I like the overall warmth they produce.
 I use a number of different palettes depending on what I’m doing, but the one that gets the most use when I’m in the comfort of my studio is this glass one, backed by a 7 whole tone and 13 half tone value scale.

 This style of under-painting is all opaque, the transparencies are part of the over painting process.
 Transparency is a great asset to the medium, but I find it very freeing to disregard transparency at the initial phase of a painting.
 This allows me to adjust the drawing without worrying about losing “my precious” transparency in the shadow mass.
 It is of utmost importance that the dominant color for the shadow mass be of a light value.
 In this case, Raw Sienna falls at value 5 in the upper range of the value scale.
 This is generally the darkest value in the under-painting, with the darkest Raw Umber value tinted to this value, if not a quarter step darker.
 The light mass is painted in heavy impasto with tints of Raw Umber as well as tints of warm and cool intermixtures of Raw Umber and Raw Sienna.
 The finished under-painting is a very blond version of the finished design, with the darks unified into a single field and the lights pushed up into the uncomfortably bright register.
 You could refer to it as an opaque approach to “Chiaroscuro“.